-The parent company only financial statements for the years ended December 31, 2021 and 2020 were authorized for issue by the Board of Directors on March 10, 2022.
+The parent company only financial statements for the years ended December 31, 2022 and 2021 were authorized for issue by the Board of Directors on March 9, 2023.

-3. Newly issued or revised standards and interpretations

-(1) Changes in accounting policies resulting from applying for the first time certain standards and amendments
+- 3. Newly issued or revised standards and interpretations - (1) Changes in accounting policies resulting from applying for the first time certain standards and amendments

-The Company applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2021.
-The new standards and amendments had no material impact on the Company.
+The Company applied International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), and Interpretations issued, revised or amended which are recognized by the Financial Supervisory Commission (FSC) and became effective for annual periods beginning on or after January 1, 2022.
+The nature and the impact of each new standard and amendment have no material effect on the Company.